topfunky/r-nfl-win-probability/README.md

 ## Description

-Uses logistic regression to model wins at each point of the game based on the score, field position, distance to the first down, time remaining, etc.
+Uses logistic regression to model wins at each point of the game based on the score, field position, home field advantage, distance to the first down, time remaining, etc.

 ## Chart